Liston Colaço: Mohun Bagan

 On 10 April 2021, it was officially announced that Mohun Bagan Super Giant and Hyderabad FC have agreed on the transfer of Liston Colaco, which involves an undisclosed transfer fee around ₹1 crores.
 This move set a new record in Indian football for the highest transfer fee for an Indian player, breaking the previous record of transfer of Manvir Singh from FC Goa to Mohun Bagan Super Giant for ₹80 lakhs.

 Colaco scored his first goal for the club on 21 August against Maziya S&RC at the 2021 AFC Cup.
 He debuted for Mohun Bagan in the 2021–22 season opener against Kerala Blasters on 19 November, where he scored a goal in 4–2 win.
 His goal in MBSG's 2–1 victory over FC Goa on 29 December is recorded as one of the fastest shots in the history of the game with 181 km/h, taking the sixth spot previously held by former England national football team captain David Beckham.
 He had an excellent season recording 8 goals, the most by a domestic player, along with 3 assists.
 He was one of the standout performers of the season.

 On 21 May 2022, Colaco scored a hat-trick in their 4–0 win against Bangladeshi side Bashundhara Kings at the second group-stage match of 2022 AFC Cup.
 He finished the tournament with four goals.

 International career

 In March 2021, Liston was included in the 35-member list of probables for the Indian national team's international friendlies against Oman and UAE.
 He made his national team debut against UAE on 29 March.
 On 19 March 2025, he scored his first goal for India by a header against Maldives, in which India won by 3–0, ending their 489 days winless run..
 Colaco has been criticised for his performance in the Indian national team due to his lack of goals and poor finishing.

 Personal life

 Colaço has been in a relationship with Goan air-hostess Bryna Dsouza.
-They got married in April 2025.
+They got married on 12 December 2025.